Give Your Illinois Craft Grower Cannabis License a Huge Boost with Application Templates

 Need Help Getting Started with Your Illinois Craft Grower or Infuser License Application?

-This document template set will save you hundreds of hours preparing your application!
+This document template set will save you hundreds of hours preparing your Illinois Craft Grower application.

-Every day, I meet new Illinois cannabis production applicants, and it’s exciting to see this new industry coming to fruition in Illinois!
+Every week, I meet new Illinois cannabis production applicants, and it’s exciting to see this new industry coming to fruition in Illinois.
 All adults should have the right to consume cannabis, so it’s great that Illinois is willing to be a leader and has become the 11th state to legalize recreational cannabis.

 I’ve been working on cannabis industry documents and application materials since 2016, and I’ve been designing and using cannabis cultivation facilities for over 20 years.
 At heart, I’m a grower, and I wish it were easy to legally set up shop and just grow cannabis plants for a living.
 Unfortunately though, states are concerned about being too liberal with legalizing a psychoactive substance, so they are generally making it challenging to get a cannabis license, and this is especially true in Illinois.